mihirdilip/aspnetcore-authentication-apikey/README.md

 #### Realm
 Required to be set if SuppressWWWAuthenticateHeader is not set to true.
 It is used with WWW-Authenticate response header when challenging un-authenticated requests.

+#### ForLegacyIgnoreExtraValidatedApiKeyCheck
+Default value is false.
+If set to true, IApiKey.Key property returned from IApiKeyProvider.ProvideAsync(string) method is not compared with the key parsed from the request.
+This extra check did not existed in the previous version.
+So you if want to revert back to old version validation, please set this to true.

 #### SuppressWWWAuthenticateHeader
 Default value is false.